-For online program activities, the "And Justice for All" posters can be posted in the background and visible to participants or the poster may be displayed on a slide at the end of a recording.
-For more information about online requirements and examples, please access the SNAP-Ed at MFF website (snap-ed.michiganfitness.org).
+"And Justice for All" posters should not be displayed in common areas of a SNAP-Ed program site unless programming is conducted in those common areas.
+For all online program activities, whether live or pre-recorded, the "And Justice for All" poster must be posted in the background and visible to participants or displayed on a slide at the end of a recording.
+For more information about online requirements and examples, visit michiganfitnessfoundation.box.com/s/8fmqs0xw2zpc1lsdn7iknqcfkw7dcuc5.